dmarkham/enumer/README.md

     	if true, alternative string values method will be generated.
 Default: false -yaml
         if true, yaml marshaling methods will be generated.
+Default: false -xml
+        if true, xml marshaling methods will be generated.
+Default: false -xmlattr
+        if true, xml attribute marshaling methods will be generated.
 Default: false
 ```